exasol/pyexasol/doc/user_guide/configuration/security.rst

 * ones from a private CA
 * ones that are self-signed

-Before using a certificate for certificate validation, your IT Admin should ensure that whatever certificate your Exasol instance uses is the most secure.
+Before using a certificate for certificate verification, your IT Admin should ensure that whatever certificate your Exasol instance uses is the most secure.
 Exasol on-premise uses a default certificate which should be replaced with one provided by your organization.
 For further context, see